Graph Isomorphism Testing¶

 Motif-DRESS (K4 clique)¶

-Motif-DRESS generalises the neighbourhood operator from triangles to arbitrary motifs.
-Using \(K_4\) cliques as the motif, the neighbourhood sizes differ between graphs even when triangle counts are identical.
+Motif-DRESS generalizes the neighborhood operator from triangles to arbitrary motifs.
+Using \(K_4\) cliques as the motif, the neighborhood sizes differ between graphs even when triangle counts are identical.
 All experiments below use the \(K_4\) clique motif.

 | Pair | Result | Notes |